composer/windows-setup/README.md

 The uninstall program is available from the Control Panel.
 Go to Programs and Features, select Composer, then click Uninstall.
 This offers the option to remove user cache and configuration data.

-The uninstall program will not be available If you installed in _Developer Mode_.
+The uninstall program will not be available if you installed in _Developer Mode_.
 To manually uninstall you must delete the composer files from the location you installed to and update the [environment](#Environment).

 <a name="Locations"></a>